amitgu22/enrichment-service/README.md

 This is a simple Spring Boot app to demonstrate sending and receiving of messages in Kafka using Kafka listner.

-The task is to write a simple Java application that does the following:
-1. Read a message from “input_topic” in Kafka.
-2. Enrich the data payload with Country taken from a database
-3. Enrich the data payload with Population taken from a REST/HTTP endpoint
-4. Send the enriched message to “output_topic” in Kafka

 As a pre-requisisye to the demo , we need to have local kafka setup.

 Please follow the exact stpes mentioned in below UARL